umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Media/index.md

 versionFrom: 9.0.0
 versionTo: 10.0.0
-meta.Title: "Azure Blob Storage on Umbraco Cloud" meta.Description: "All Media files for Umbraco Cloud projects are stored in Azure Blob Storage contaiers.
+meta.Title: "Azure Blob Storage on Umbraco Cloud" meta.Description: "All Media files for Umbraco Cloud projects are stored in Azure Blob Storage containers.
 Each environment has a separate container linked to it."
 ---

 # Media on Umbraco Cloud

 All media files on your Umbraco Cloud projects are stored using Azure Blob Storage.
 This means that the media files are not stored with the rest of your project files but in an external storage system.

-In order to access the media files on your Umbraco Cloud project you can either
+To access the media files on your Umbraco Cloud project you can either:

 * [Clone your Cloud environment to your local machine](../Working-Locally) (**Recommended**)
 * [Connect using Azure Storage Explorer](Connect-to-Azure-Storage-Explorer)